| The key to stress-free reporting is to plan and prepare in

 attended accurately.
 The method of tracking is a matter of

+the parent's preference.
 Keeping track of grades requires a bit more work.
 The

 parent will need to track grades either in a special grade book